1973 at a glance:

 The Girl Next Door

 That was a great summer in general.
 The Doobie Brothers, Alice Cooper and Black Oak Arkansas were her favorites in her record collection.
-Sherry loved "Billion Dollar Babies" from Alice Cooper and Black Oak Arkansas' "Raunch and Roll" which soon became a favorite of mine as well.
+She loved "Billion Dollar Babies" from Alice Cooper and Black Oak Arkansas' "Raunch and Roll" which soon became a favorite of mine as well.
 She was in love with Jim Dandy whereas I could barely tolerate him.

 THX 1138

-thx 1138 One cold night in late fall I settled back to watch a movie on TV called "THX 1138".
+One cold night in late fall I settled back to watch a movie on TV called "THX 1138".
 The movie featured Robert Duvall, and was a futuristic nightmare of a society gone utterly haywire.
 In fact, society was completely gone, and all that was left was solitude, depression, aggression, and a governmental enforcement of the correct way to live.

 The android police were very cool, but the depiction of life in this dystopian society was nightmarish.
 Physical contact between men and women was prohibited; they had to take mind-altering drugs on a daily basis, and all society is under video surveillance.
 Religion was nothing more than a confessional booth, and after one session, the character THX is blessed with the following: "You are a true believer, blessings of the State, blessings of the masses.
 Work hard, increase production, prevent accidents and be happy."